DheerajSharma76/Cancer-Detection/README.md

 # Cancer-Detection
 Skin Cancer Detection
 This repository contains the code for a skin cancer detection project using Streamlit, EfficientNet-B4, and ResNet-101.
-The goal of this project is to develop a machine learning model that can accurately classify images of skin lesions as either benign or malignant, aiding in the early detection and diagnosis of skin cancer.
+The goal of this project is to develop a machine learning model that can accurately classify images of skin lesions, aiding in the early detection and diagnosis of skin cancer.

 Dataset
 The model was trained on a large dataset of skin lesion images collected from various sources, including medical databases and research institutions.
-The dataset comprises both benign and malignant cases, providing a diverse range of examples for the model to learn from.
+The dataset, providing a diverse range of examples for the model to learn from.

 Model Architecture
 Two state-of-the-art convolutional neural networks (CNNs) were employed for this project: